shabuhabs/eShop_sfx_DotNetCore-7.0/README.md

 # Instrumentation Guide

-Inspect and add your ENVIROMENT TAG, REALM and TOKEN to each of the following Docker Files .
+Add your ENVIROMENT TAG, REALM and TOKEN to each of the following Docker Files .

 ```
 src/Web/WebMVC/Dockerfile